-- a) Owner recruitment and outreach - b) Owner incentive and/or retention payments - i) The AHA will make one-time incentive payments of \$2,000 at the lease-up of an EHV family. - ii) Funds may be used for owners with accessible units or owners that will make the living conditions accessible (interior/exterior structural modifications) for a person with disabilities. - 4) Other Eligible Uses - a) Tenant-readiness services - i) Fees may be paid for customized plans to address or mitigate barriers such as negative credit, lack of credit, negative rental or utility history or to connect the family to other resources. - ii) The AHA can provide access to case management, wrap-around services, life skills training, financial stability training, mental health care, and/or a stability coordinator. - iii) The AHA can also provide services to remedy a lease violation and/or prevent an eviction. - iv) The AHA can also use service fees to help for families to obtain vital documents needed to establish eligibility for the program and/or required by landlords as part of their rental application. - b) Moving Expenses - i) The AHA will pay some or all of the family's reasonable moving expenses when the family initially leases a unit with the program. - (1) The family must submit documentation of moving expenses for payment. - ii) The AHA will pay for application fees up to \$500 per family. - iii) The AHA will assist with the Security Deposit up to the lesser of the following (1) Actual Security Deposit required by owner iv) The AHA can also pay for storage expenses and lock change fees.
+- a) Owner recruitment and outreach - b) Owner incentive and/or retention payments - The AHA will make one-time incentive payments of \$2,000 at the lease-up of an EHV family. - ii) Funds may be used for owners with accessible units or owners that will make the living conditions accessible (interior/exterior structural modifications) for a person with disabilities.

+4) Other Eligible Uses

+- a) Tenant-readiness services - Fees may be paid for customized plans to address or mitigate barriers such as negative credit, lack of credit, negative rental or utility history or to connect the family to other resources. - ii) The AHA can provide access to case management, wrap-around services, life skills training, financial stability training, mental health care, and/or a stability coordinator. - iii) The AHA can also provide services to remedy a lease violation and/or prevent an eviction. - iv) The AHA can also use service fees to help for families to obtain vital documents needed to establish eligibility for the program and/or required by landlords as part of their rental application.

+b) Moving Expenses

+- i) The AHA will pay some or all of the family's reasonable moving expenses when the family initially leases a unit with the program. - (1) The family must submit documentation of moving expenses for payment. - ii) The AHA will pay for application fees up to \$500 per family. - iii) The AHA will assist with the Security Deposit up to the lesser of the following - (1) Actual Security Deposit required by owner - (2) Maximum security deposit allowed under state or local law - (3) - iv) The AHA can also pay for storage expenses and lock change fees. - c) Essential Household items